-If you want to know how a computer works then this video series is for you.
-I work through the design of a simple CPU (central processing unit) which is the beating heart of a modern computer.
+If you want to know how a computer works then this course is for you.
+I work through the design of a simple CPU (Central Processing Unit) which is the beating heart of a modern computer.
 I design and simulate each block of the CPU in an online tool called Logisim.
 You can download the tool and simulate the CPU on your own computer or if you like you can take a copy of my simulation files and just load them into the tool and simulate what you have learned in the videos or just listen along to the videos (it's up to you).

 First we download the free design tool called LOGISIM in which we design and simulate our CPU and take a look around the tool and show you how it works.
 Then the fun begins.
 We design and simulate the following blocks

 Simple logic gates

 1 bit memory cell

 8 bit register